CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-ama-first-step.md

 We recommend using three different environments:

-- **Development** – for your development team or partner customizing your CluedIn application.
+- **Development** – for your development team or partner customizing your CluedIn PaaS application.
 - **Test** – for your business users to validate the changes made by the development team.
 - **Production** – for real data and daily operations.

-The license type is required during the installation of CluedIn from the Azure Marketplace, so be sure to tell your Azure Administrator which license type you want.
+The license type is required during the installation of CluedIn PaaS, so be sure to tell your Azure Administrator which license type you want.

 ## Choose a plan